dhellmann/pymotw/PyMOTW/os/index.rst

 value is the process id of the child process.

 From the parent process, it is possible to send the child signals.
-This is a bit more complicated to set up, and uses the signal module, so let's walk through the code.
+This is a bit more complicated to set up, and uses the :mod:`signal` module, so let's walk through the code.
 First we can define a signal handler to be invoked when the signal is received.